koushik80/city-bike/README.md

 <p align="left">The assignment required creating a UI by using a backend service for displaying data from journeys made with city bikes in the Helsinki Capital Area.
 The backend is allowed to use a DB, or it can be memory-based.
 I preferred to use MongoDB as the memory-based will be quite slow and gave priority to building and running the application smoothly to display the data to the end-to-end users.

 During this application development, I decided to use Redux for state management, studied it's documentation deeply and implemented it.
 I observed how it behaves consistently across client, server, and native environments.
 The state of my application is kept in a store, and each component can access any state that it needs from this store.
-I used Redux with my React application to maintain and update data across your applications for multiple components to share, all while remaining independent of the components.
+I used Redux with my React application to maintain and update data across application for multiple components to share, all while remaining independent of the components.
 </p>

 ---